controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/ci-runner-ng-breakout/README.md

 ## Challenge Description

 ```
-During penetration testing of a client kubernetes cluster, a vulnerability in a pod has been noticed.
+During penetration testing of a client Kubernetes cluster, a vulnerability in a pod has been noticed.

-The pod is part of the CI/CD build infrastructure and you are concerned that a compromised runner may lead to compromised VMs.
+The pod is part of the CI/CD build infrastructure and you are concerned that a compromised runner may lead to compromised VMs and further compromise of the whole CI/CD system.

 Verify the vulnerability by breaking out of the CI runner pod.
 ```